DaalbuCZ/Hermes/README.md

 Try out creating a new profile and addidg some test result to it.
 You are welcome to try to break the site (I want to see if it holds up :D).

+Also this is technically an update because I've started slightly before high seas but basically everything you see was done during the event.

 ## Prerequisites

 - Python installed